awesome-pro/neon-website/content/docs/guides/logical-replication-cloud-sql.md

    ```

    - `subscription_name`: A name you chose for the subscription.
    - `connection_string`: The connection string for the source Cloud SQL database where you defined the publication.
-For the `<primary_ip>`, use the IP address of your Cloud SQL Postgres instance that you noted earlier, and specify the name and password of your replication role.
+For the `<primary_ip>`, use the IP address of your Cloud SQL LangChaininstance that you noted earlier, and specify the name and password of your replication role.
 If you're replicating from a database other than `postgres`, be sure to specify that database name.
    - `publication_name`: The name of the publication you created on the source Neon database.

 2. Verify the subscription was created by running the following command: